CDRT/docs/bios/settings/thinkstation/startup.md

 <details><summary>Option Keys Display Style</summary>

-Visible only if 'Option Keys Display' has 'Enabled' state.<br>
+?> Visible only if `Option Keys Display` is `Enabled` state.

-Setting to control the style of prompts displayed on the POST logo screen when the system is turned on.<br> One of 2 options:
+Which prompts to display on the POST logo screen when the system is turned on.

+One of 2 options:

-1. **Normal** – will prompt for the Enter key and display a menu.
+1. **Normal** – prompt for the Enter key and display a menu.
 Default.
-2. Legacy – will prompt for F1 and F12.
+2. Legacy – prompt for F1 and F12.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|